 - Taught during: September to May (full year)

 - Timetable: Timetable for the course

-This course aims to develop skills acquired in LEAP Chinese 1 in speaking, listening, reading and writing.
+This course aims to develop skills acquired in LEAP Chinese 1 in speaking, listening, reading, and writing.
 It lays emphasis on communication and comprehension skills but also builds on the fundamentals of grammar already acquired.
-The course introduces students to a wider range of vocabulary to enable them to read longer texts and conduct more general everyday conversation in familiar topics of everyday communication in a Mandarin-speaking country.
-Topics covered in LEAP Chinese 1 will be revised and extended and new themes will be introduced which will develop understanding of the society and culture of contemporary China.
+The course introduces students to a wider range of vocabulary to enable them to read longer texts and conduct a more general everyday conversation in familiar topics of everyday communication in a Mandarin-speaking country.
+Topics covered in LEAP Chinese 1 will be revised and extended and new themes will be introduced which will develop an understanding of the society and culture of contemporary China.

 Upon successful completion of the course, students should be able to: